KireinaHoro/research-plan/main.typ

 Improving scheduling latency and efficiency of networking tasks is a topic extensively explored by previous work.
-Previous works like Shinjuku~@kaffes_shinjuku_2019, Caladan~@fried_caladan_2020, and DemiKernel~@zhang_demikernel_2021 improves tail latency by dedicating CPU cores to polling @nic contexts with various kernel-bypass mechanisms to improve efficiency.
+Previous works like Shinjuku~@kaffes_shinjuku_2019, Caladan~@fried_caladan_2020, and DemiKernel~@zhang_demikernel_2021 improve tail latency by dedicating CPU cores to polling @nic contexts with various kernel-bypass mechanisms to improve efficiency.
 More recently, Wave~@humphries_wave_2024 explores offloading scheduling policies to dedicated, smart #[@nic]-like @ipu[s] while maintaining